Stress–energy–momentum pseudotensor: Einstein pseudotensor

 Clearly this pseudotensor for gravitational stress–energy is constructed exclusively from the metric tensor and its first derivatives.
-Consequently, it vanishes at any event when the coordinate system is chosen to make the first derivatives of the metric vanish because each term in the pseudotensor is quadratic in the first derivatives of the metric.
+Consequently, it vanishes at any event when the coordinate system is chosen to make the first derivatives of the metric vanish because each term in the pseudotensor is quadratic in the first derivatives of the metric tensor field.
 However it is not symmetric, and is therefore not suitable as a basis for defining the angular momentum.